 Either method reveals your password to anyone who bothers to run “ps“.
 To prevent the passwords from being seen, store them in .wgetrc or .netrc, and make sure to protect those files from other users with “chmod“.
 If the passwords are really important, do not leave them lying in those files either edit the files and delete them after wget has started the download.

-Example 12) Downloading file from https URL and skip certificate checks
+12) Downloading file by skipping certificate checks

 There are some scenarios where we want to download file from https ports and want to skip certificate checks, so it can accomplished by using option “–no-check-certificate” in wget command,

-# wget https://about.gitlab.com/ --no-check-certificate
+$ wget https://about.gitlab.com/ --no-check-certificate

 Downloading Oracle Java using wget command from https portal and skip certificate checks

-# wget --header "Cookie: oraclelicense=accept-securebackup-cookie" https://download.oracle.com/otn-pub/java/jdk/12.0.1+12/69cfe15208a647278a19ef0990eea691/jdk-12.0.1_linux-x64_bin.rpm --no-check-certificate
+$ wget --header "Cookie: oraclelicense=accept-securebackup-cookie" https://download.oracle.com/otn-pub/java/jdk/12.0.1+12/69cfe15208a647278a19ef0990eea691/jdk-12.0.1_linux-x64_bin.rpm --no-check-certificate

-Note: Downloading Files via Proxy
+Downloading Files via Proxy

 There are some situations where our system is running behind the proxy server, so in such situations first we need to set proxy and then we can use wget command to download file from the internet.
 To set proxy on the command line use the following variables and export command

-# export http_proxy=http://<Your-Proxy-IP>:<Proxy-Port> # export https_proxy=http://<Your-Proxy-IP>:<Proxy-Port> # export ftp_proxy=http://<Your-Proxy-IP>:<Proxy-Port>
+$ export http_proxy=http://<Your-Proxy-IP>:<Proxy-Port> $ export https_proxy=http://<Your-Proxy-IP>:<Proxy-Port> $ export ftp_proxy=http://<Your-Proxy-IP>:<Proxy-Port>

-In Case User Name and password is required for proxy to work then use the followings
+In Case user name and password is required for proxy to work then use the followings

-# export http_proxy=http://<user-name>:<password>@<Your-Proxy-IP>:<Proxy-Port> # export https_proxy=http://<user-name>:<password>@<Your-Proxy-IP>:<Proxy-Port> # export ftp_proxy=http://<user-name>:<password>@<Your-Proxy-IP>:<Proxy-Port>
+$ export http_proxy=http://<user-name>:<password>@<Your-Proxy-IP>:<Proxy-Port> $ export https_proxy=http://<user-name>:<password>@<Your-Proxy-IP>:<Proxy-Port> $ export ftp_proxy=http://<user-name>:<password>@<Your-Proxy-IP>:<Proxy-Port>

 Additional Example